NooneBug/entity_typing_framework/docs/source/introduction.rst

 :ref:`DatasetManager <DatasetManager>`
     A module that read a dataset and tokenize it, according to the expected format of data of the other modules (in particular the Encoder, the Type Encoder and the Loss).

+    The dataset is expected to be divided in partitions (commonly train, validation, and test).

+    Following `LightningCLI <https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_cli.html>`_ the DatasetManager has to be a subclass of `Pytorch Lightning LightningDataModule <https://pytorch-lightning.readthedocs.io/en/stable/extensions/datamodules.html>`_.

     This module is expected to produce a :code:`torch.utils.data.Dataset` for each dataset partition, and return a `torch.utils.dataloader.data.Dataloader` foe each dataset partition

 Encoder